 Food insecurity for the County Health Rankings is the percentage of the population who lacks adequate access to food.
 It is important to discuss food insecurities when discussing health because it can be related to negative health outcomes such as weight-gain and premature mortality.
 The measure also addresses the ability of individuals and families to provide balanced meals, further addressing barriers to healthy eating and adequate access to a constant food supply.
 The prevalence of food insecurity in the United States is related to changes in unemployment, inflation, and the cost of food.
 The U.S. Department of Agriculture (USDA) describes food environments as food secure and food insecure.
-A food secure household always has access to adequate food for all members of the household, whereas, a food insecurity is increasing among older adults.
-The number of seniors facing the risk of hunger has more than doubled.
-As reported by the USDA, the food insecurity rate for senior households was 7.8% in 2016.
-Seniors are more likely to be food insecure if they live in a Southern state, have a disability, live with a grandchild, or if they are either African-American or Hispanic.
-The "Map the Meal Gap" food insecurity interactive map shows that the food insecurity rate is 9.1% in Miami-Dade compared to Florida overall which is 13.9%.
-Results released in 2018, using 2016 data indicates the overall number of people in Miami-Dade County who had food insecurity was an estimated 241,620.
+A food secure household always has access to adequate food for all members of the household, whereas, a food insecure households does not always have adequate or enough food for all household members throughout year.
+According to the USDA's annual study of household food security for 2019, the prevalence of food insecurity was at 10.5%.
+In 2019 4.1% of US households had very low food security.